Diabetes

 • Helping the pancreas release more insulin after you've eaten

-• Telling the liver not to make so much glucose (by releasing glucose) at mealtimes
+• Telling the liver not to release so much glucose at mealtimes

-• Slowing down digestion of food so after-meal blood glucose levels don't go as high
+• Slowing down digestion of food so after-meal blood glucose levels don't rise as high

-A GLP-1/GIP medication is one that has the actions of GLP-1 listed above and also mimics GIP (gastric inhibitory peptide), another naturally occurring hormone.
+A GIP/GLP-1 receptor agonist (GIP/GLP-1 RA) medication is one that has the actions of GLP-1 listed above and also mimics GIP (gastric inhibitory peptide), another naturally occurring hormone.
 This type of medicine also helps your body release insulin in response to meals.

 Amylin agonists